-Practical work: (60%)
+Coursework: (60%)

-You are required to present practical work for assessment from an exciting variety of options.
+You are required to present coursework for assessment from an exciting variety of options.
 These include: Devised Thematic Work, Scripted Performance, Improvisation, Physical Theatre, Set Design, Costume etc.

 Written Paper: (40%)

 You will be given an opportunity to show your knowledge and understanding of how plays are constructed and realised.
 Plays are studied from a practical perspective.